Minnesota House DFL Votes To Expel Rep. John Thompson From Caucus

 MINNEAPOLIS (WCCO) — The Minnesota House DFL voted Tuesday night to expel embattled Rep. John Thompson from the caucus.

 “Rep. Thompson’s actions, credible reports of abuse and misconduct, and his failure to take responsibility remain unacceptable for a member of the Minnesota House of Representatives,” DFL leadership wrote in a statement.
 “It would be best for Rep. Thompson, his family, and the institution for him to resign.
-In the absence of a resignation, the Minnesota House DFL has voted to remove Rep. Thompson from the caucus.”READ MORE: Judge Strikes Minneapolis Police Ballot Question
+In the absence of a resignation, the Minnesota House DFL has voted to remove Rep. Thompson from the caucus.”READ MORE: Jacob Frey To Face Two Challengers In Minneapolis Mayoral Debate

 The vote means he will not be a part of DFL meetings or have party resources.